Chlorinated Solvents

 US EPA Proposes Groundwater Cleanup Enhancements at San Fernando Valley (Area 2) Superfund Site

 The US EPA has proposed expanding groundwater extraction and treatment infrastructure at the San Fernando Valley Superfund site, with public comments open until April 14, 2026.
-Businesses with historical or current operations in the area should assess potential liability and cost-recovery risks as the agency intensifies remediation of VOC and chromium plumes.
+Impacted businesses should assess potential liability and cost-recovery risks as the agency intensifies remediation efforts for volatile organic compounds and chromium plumes.

 epa.govUnited StatesUnited States